Worries over military chopper routes, FAA staffing levels emerge as factors in midair crash inquiry

 The American Airlines jet arrived from Wichita, Kansas, carrying, among others, a group of elite young figure skaters, their parents and coaches, and four union steamfitters from the Washington area.

-The collision was the nation’s deadliest plane crash since November 2001 and was the first in a string of crashes and near misses this year that have alarmed officials and the traveling public, despite statistics that still show flying remains the safest form of transportation.
+The collision was the nation’s deadliest plane crash since November 2001 and was the first in a string of crashes and near misses this year, despite statistics that still show flying remains the safest form of transportation.

 It’s too early for the board to identify what exactly caused the crash.
 The board’s final report won’t be released until sometime next year.